wp-plugins/paypal-ipn/readme.txt

 1. Categorized browser for all IPN transactions.
 2. Parsed transaction data for an individual IPN.
+3. Hook function template for copy/paste into projects.

 == Frequently Asked Questions ==